bglendenning/lift-journal-data/README.md

 4. Comprehensive tests
 5. Pydantic models

-#### Why Encapsulate and abstract SQLAlchemy ORM CRUD operations?
+#### Why encapsulate and abstract SQLAlchemy ORM CRUD operations?

 The project data structure provides for a limited scope of interactions with the data.
-By abstracting the SQLAlchemy operations, dependent projects can have focused, clean and easier to read code with less context shifts and limited potential for technical debt.
+By abstracting the SQLAlchemy operations, dependent projects can have focused, clean, and easier to read code with less context shifts and limited potential for technical debt.

 #### Why include Pydantic models?